-What is the Bankruptcy Means Test and Why is it So Important?
+What is the Bankruptcy Means Test?

 The bankruptcy means test is a form you must file with the bankruptcy court.
 The form is a calculation of your average gross income over the six-month period prior to your bankruptcy filing.
 For example, if you file your case in October, your calculation time period is April 1 through September 30.
 If your average gross income is below the median for your household size in your residential area, you have passed the means test; you do not have to complete the entire form.
 You can file Chapter 7 bankruptcy or, if you need to file a Chapter 13 case, you can limit your case to three years.

 You can obtain a copy of the means test, which is Form B22A for Chapter 7 and Form B22C for Chapter 13, either from the Maryland bankruptcy court, the Washington DC bankruptcy court or the courts’ websites.
 The bankruptcy court and the bankruptcy trustee will scrutinize your bankruptcy means test very carefully; therefore, completing correctly the before you file it is paramount.
-Completing the bankruptcy means test without a bankruptcy attorney’s assistance could result in the wrong type of bankruptcy.
+Completing the bankruptcy means test without an attorney’s assistance could result in the wrong type of bankruptcy.

 Schedule a Free Consultation With Our Bankruptcy Attorney

 The best thing to do is make an appointment for a free consultation with Washington DC bankruptcy lawyer Kevin D. Judd.
 Find out how our lawyer can help you with your financial crisis – call today.